What It’s Like Living Under Terrorist Threat

 As I’m unpacking my new office, one of the department veterans tells me about Isabel, the previous counselor.
 Isabel’s husband, also a teacher on staff, was killed in the 2002 Bali bombing.

-Amazingly, instead of running immediately home to Australia, Isabel and her kids stayed in Jakarta for another three years.
+Amazingly, instead of running immediately home to Australia, Isabel and her kids stayed living in Indonesia for another three years.
 I try in vain to imagine any American I know doing this, including myself.

 Afterward, I sit alone in my office in what used to be Isabel’s chair and think about what these walls have witnessed.